renderings site plan photos

 About the Artist

-Ruth Ann graduated from California State University Long Beach with a Masters of Fine Arts.
-She is the past recipient of numerous grants and awards including a Metro Transportation Authority Award, City of Los Angeles Cultural Affairs Grant, and LACE (an Interdisciplinary Grant through the Nation Endowment of the Arts).
-She currently teaches art classes at California State University, Northridge.
+Ruth Ann graduated from California State University Long Beach with a Master of Fine Arts, specializing in figurative sculpture.
+She is a past recipient of numerous grants and awards including a Metro Transportation Authority Award, City of Los Angeles Cultural Affairs Grant, and LACE (an Interdisciplinary Grant through the Nation Endowment of the Arts).
+She is currently active as a Lecturer in the Art Department at California State University, Northridge.

 Based on Ruth Ann’s preliminary design concept, she was selected by the city of Montclair’s Station Design and Art Review (SDAR) Committee, later ratified by the city council, in 2005.
-As the Foothill Gold Line from Glendora to Montclair continues to move from planning to reality, Ruth Ann will take her preliminary design concept and work with the SDAR Committee and Montclair community, to advance her design concept further.*
+As the Foothill Gold Line from Glendora to Montclair continues to move from planning to reality, Ruth Ann has taken her preliminary design concept and work with the SDAR Committee and Montclair community and advanced the design to be incorporated into the project’s construction.

-On the platform, Ruth Ann envisions two glass and metal framed landmark towers.
-Each tower side is an illustrative journey about the city.
+At the entry, she will create a glass and metal framed landmark tower.
+The tower will be made of a collection of illustrative graphic images that tell a story about the city.
+On the platform, Ruth Ann envisions a bronze sculpture of a child.
+The sculpture will be placed upon a concrete relief base with references to the cardinal points.
 Ruth Ann states, “I see this station conceptually as the beginning or ending of a journey for the transit rider.
-A bronze figure of a child looking west will sit on top of one of the glass towers.
-The figure is a reminder of both anticipation of arrival and the optimism of embarking upon a new journey.”
+The bronze figure of a child looking west is a reminder of both anticipation of arrival and the optimism of embarking upon a new journey.”

 For more information on the artist and artwork, click here for the latest station fact sheet.